huangjjing1106/FIRMPASS/README.md

 unknown issues.
 Our work underscores the urgent need for assessment solutions for IoT firmware.

 # Data Set
-We have disclosed all experimental data and code for replication.
+We have made all experimental data and code publicly available for replication.